koki10190/dbt-mods/README.md

-# dbt-mods
+# Discord Bot Tool Mods

-All official mods are here
+## Use the example mods to create your own mod